crcn/programming-terms/README.md

-This is a compiled list of words, and their associated synonyms in programming terms.
+This is a compiled list of words, and their synonyms in programming terms.

 ## Class names